Some Attitudes Are More Distancing than Distance Itself

 The most interesting thing here is that, like how your attitudes can change, you can train yourself and work daily to live with others better.
 You can work on the perspective you need for true well-being.

 So here’s something to think about.
-Let’s get to know which attitudes we should integrate into our daily lives in order to start to see change.
+Let’s get to know which attitudes we should integrate into our daily lives to start to see change.
 They are:

 • Create a more positive vision of the future and what will happen.
 Try to trust yourself and what tomorrow holds for you.